Cocaine Blues (novel): Publication history

+The novel was also translated into Russian in 1991, German in 1999, French in 2006, and Korean in 2016.

 Adaptations

 Cocaine Blues, as well as other novels featuring Phryne Fisher, were adapted into the Australian television series Miss Fisher's Murder Mysteries.
 The television adaptation of this book was in Episode 1 of Season 1 of Miss Fisher's Murder Mysteries, and bore several differences from the original novel.
 In the television episode, an additional subplot is created concerning Miss Fisher's sister, Jane.
 In the novel, Phryne Fisher's sister is said to have died of diphtheria and starvation, however, in the television series, Phryne has frequent flashbacks to her youth and her sister, and a reference is made suggesting that Jane might have been murdered.
 It is additionally suggested that Phryne Fisher's interest in detective work may have been motivated by this.